 Low Doc Loans can help people with bad credit in many ways, such as:

 - Easier Qualification: Low Doc Loans are usually more lenient when it comes to qualification requirements.
 This means that people with bad credit won’t have to show a lot of paperwork to get a loan.
+Sometimes, they are called bad credit loans as they lend money to borrowers sans the dreaded background check.

 - Faster approval: Low-document loans are usually approved much faster than traditional loans.
 This is because the borrower doesn’t have to fill out a lot of paperwork for the lender.
 Instead, they can quickly find out the borrower’s credit score and how well they are doing financially.